Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 Your muscles will not develop properly, since they need healthy levels of carbohydrates and fats to use for energy.
 When you push yourself past those healthy limits, you end up with lifelong injuries.

-1. Build those muscles
+1. Build muscle

 Many runners will jump right into a training plan and run medium to long distances 5-6 times a week.
-But this is not necessary for accomplishing your distance or speed goals; it’s also not necessary for weight loss.

-Whether you want to lose weight to get healthier or to look a certain way, you’ll accomplish both by building some muscle too.
+Whether you want to lose weight to get healthier or to look a certain way, you’ll accomplish both by building some muscle, too.

 See our weightlifting guide for runners – it’s our recommended approach for strength training effectively.